hzhreal/HTOS/README.md

 - Find {"npsso":"<64 character npsso code>"}
 - If you leave it to "None" the psn.flipscreen.games website will be used to obtain account ID

+### SDKeyUnsealer
+This is a payload that enables the sealed_key decrypt command, it is optional to run.
+The command itself is not so useful either.
+However, it is available if you want to experiment.
+Read the README.md if you want to set it up.

 ### Everything else
 - Download the pkg from https://github.com/Team-Alua/cecie.nim/releases/tag/v2.00 and install it on your PS4
 - Download the config.ini file from https://github.com/Team-Alua/cecie.nim/blob/main/examples/config.ini and edit it with your desired